Radiation-Associated Cardiovascular & Vascular Disease

-RICAD plaques are more fibrotic and affect longer arterial segments than typical coronary disease.
-Many patients have no symptoms — radiation also damages the nerve endings that signal chest pain.
+Radiation-associated plaques are often fibrotic, proximal, longer-segment, and deceptively silent compared with typical atherosclerosis.
+Many patients have no symptoms: radiation may also damage the nerve endings that signal chest pain.
 This is why screening is critical even when you feel fine.

 Symptoms to Watch For